(Last Update April 2020)

 Visiting the Castelo de São Jorge is only one of many great opportunities to have a breathtaking view of the city.

 Easy peasy: There are the Miradouro de Santa Luzia or the Largo do São Vicente located even a bit closer to the Tejo river.
 Hence, the perfect photo spot!

 After all this walking and climbing you should take a break and see the city from the famous tram #28.

 Riding one of these beautiful old carts will make you feel like being on an old-fashioned roller coaster.
-Although today mainly tourist use these trams, it’s great fun going up and down the seven hills the city was built on and and awe at how the vehicle squeezes through narrow alleys.
+Although today, mainly tourists use these trams, it’s great fun going up and down the seven hills the city was built on and and awe at how the vehicle squeezes through narrow alleys.

 And just in case: Here you find the schedule and here you can follow the route on a map.

-Due to its size, you can hardly miss Pedro de Sousa Holstein’s family grave which is said to be the largest of its kind in Europe.
-Inspired i. a. by the Egyptian pyramids it houses more than 200 family members.
+Due to its size, you can hardly miss Pedro de Sousa Holstein’s family grave.
+Said to be the largest of its kind in Europe, it’s design was inspired by the Egyptian pyramids it houses more than 200 family members.

-Let’s get to one of the most complete, interesting, and precious exhibition venues in Lisbon: to the Calouste Gulbenkian Museum close to Praça de Espanha.
-It’s a huge complex in a lush garden consisting i. a. of the Founder’s collection, the modern collection, and special exhibitions on a regular basis.
+Let’s get to one of the most complete, interesting, and precious exhibition venues in Lisbon.
+The Calouste Gulbenkian Museum is close to Praça de Espanha.
+This huge complex is surrounded by a lush garden.
+Inside, you’ll get to see the Founder’s collection, the modern collection, and special exhibitions on a regular basis.
 Thus, there are also other arts and many great activities – it’s a wonderful place.

-To get to this fantastic venue take the green metro line from Rossio station to Baixa-Chiado and change there to the purple line going up towards Reboleira and get off at Praça de Espanha.
+To get to this fantastic venue take the green metro line from Rossio station to Baixa-Chiado.
+There you change to the purple line going up towards Reboleira.
+Get off at Praça de Espanha.